 Unit 2

 AP Theme Roman values

-Торіс Private and Public Life
+Topic Private and Public Life

 Essential Question How do values and ideals differ based on gender and social status?

 Unit Focus Learners will: discuss different daily life styles in American culture and reasons for these patterns. describe daily life styles in Ancient Rome and how they were affected by Roman values and ideals. explain how values and ideals affected life style in Ancient Rome and compare it with American life style. investigate the relationship between patrons and clients in Ancient Rome and their values and ideals. label the major structures of the Roman Forum and describe their function. explore the role of the Forum in daily life. discuss how gender and social status affect values and ideals.

 ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Example : Learners will role-play a patron and client and carry on a conversation reflecting an Communication understanding of their roles.
-Communicate 2) Interpretive Communication effectively in more Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in Listening Reading order to function in a variety of situations Example : Learners will listen to a passage Example: Learners will read a passage and will and for multiple and identify the social status of the demonstrate comprehension by listing the activities done purposes speaker. in the Forum.
+Unrehearsed Speaking Example: Learners will role-play a patron and client and carry on a conversation reflecting an understanding of their roles.
+Communication Communicate effectively in more than one language in 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a variety of situations and for multiple purposes Listening Example: Learners will listen to a passage and identify the social status of the speaker.
+Reading Example: Learners will read a passage and will demonstrate comprehension by listing the activities done in the Forum.
 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
-Rehearsed Writing and Speaking Example : Learners will create the plaque for a monument for a fictitious Pompeian.
-1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-Cultures 2) Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the Interact with cultural competence and Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
-Learners will demonstrate an understanding of the relationship between cultural practices and understanding perspectives of the culture and the cultural products and perspectives of the culture.
-Example : Learners will identify the physical layout of the Roman Forum and explain what the Forum was.
+Rehearsed Writing and Speaking Example: Learners will create the plaque for a monument for a fictitious Pompeian.
+Cultures Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Relating Cultural Products to Perspectives Interact with cultural competence and understanding Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied.
+Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Example: Learners will identify the physical layout of the Roman Forum and explain what the Forum was.
 They will explore the role the Forum played in daily life and demonstrate an understanding of why the Forum was an essential aspect of Roman life.